mayperalta/week-11-expressjs-note-taker/README.md

 # How to Use

 * View the deployed website on Heroku at https://mdp-note-taker-60148d70d745.herokuapp.com/.
-* Enter the note title and text on right column that says Note Title, and Note Text
+* Enter the note title and text on the right column that says Note Title, and Note Text
 * Click the disc icon on top-right
-* View note details by clicking on each note located at left column
+* View note details by clicking on each note located at the left column

 ## Mock-Up